Specific Learning Difficulties - Vision Therapy/Behavioural Optometry/Dyslexia

 Enhance functioning tasks demanding sustained visual effort remedy or compensate for vision and eye problems, which have already developed.

+Through Vision therapy, people are able to develop more efficient visual performance.
+'When the visual system is working well, it guides and leads.'
 'Invest in giving your child stress-free abilities to be able to read, learn and think.'

 The visual skills, which can be developed and enhanced through visual therapy, include